-6. Complaint Procedure for Sexual Harassment
+6. Complaint Procedure for Sexual Misconduct by an Employee

-If the employee suspects that his/her rights, under the above-stated policy, have been violated, he/she may register his/her complaint in writing with the Vice President for Academic Affairs.
-Upon receipt of a complaint which alleges a violation of this policy, the Vice President for Academic Affairs shall begin an investigation of the charge(s) in conjunction with the Vice President for Student Services.
+If the employee suspects that his/her rights, under the above-stated policy, have been violated, he/she may register his/her complaint in writing with the human resource director.
+Upon receipt of a complaint which alleges a violation of this policy, the human resource director shall begin an investigation of the charge(s).
 An investigation shall include as a minimum an interview with the person filing the complaint, the person(s) accused of violating the sexual harassment policy and any person designated by either of the principal parties as witness to the incident(s) in question.
 The investigation shall be completed as expeditiously as possible, but in any case within thirty (30) days of the receipt of the complaint.
-The matter shall then be presented to the President in the form of a written recommendation.
-The President may accept the recommendation, interview the person[s] involved, direct further investigation by the university and/or hold formal hearings on the matter.
+The matter shall then be presented to the president in the form of a written recommendation.
+The president may accept the recommendation, interview the person(s) involved, direct further investigation by the university and/or hold formal hearing on the matter.
 If formal hearings are ordered, no party shall be allowed to be represented by legal counsel.
-This process shall be completed and the President shall make a final decision on the merits of the complaint within sixty (60) days of receipt of the complaint by the university.
+This process shall be completed and the president shall make a final decision on the merits of the complaint within sixty (60) days of receipt of the complaint by the university.
 The decision of the president shall be final.
 Throughout this process the identities of the complaining party and accused will be kept confidential and disclosed only on a need-to-know basis.
 Any disciplinary action taken as a result of such findings will be noted in the employee personnel file.